High-Country-Dev/create-t3-turbo/README.md

 Deploying your Expo application works slightly differently compared to Next.js on the web.
 Instead of "deploying" your app online, you need to submit production builds of your app to the app stores, like [Apple App Store](https://www.apple.com/app-store/) and [Google Play](https://play.google.com/store/apps).
 You can read the full [Distributing your app](https://docs.expo.dev/distribution/introduction/), including best practices, in the Expo docs.

-1. Make sure to modify the `getBaseUrl` function to point to your backend's production URL:
+1. Make sure to modify the `getMobileBaseUrl` function to point to your backend's production URL:

 https://github.com/t3-oss/create-t3-turbo/blob/656965aff7db271e5e080242c4a3ce4dad5d25f8/apps/expo/src/utils/api.tsx#L20-L37